zhemao/pyMongoAdmin/doc/manual.md

-# Mongoose Users' Manual
+# Anaconda Users' Manual

 ## Entering Data

-Mongoose is written in python, and so the items in each document are entered in python syntax.
+Anaconda is written in python, and so the items in each document are entered in python syntax.

 ### Datatypes